MA Arts Management, Policy and Practice

 - the public, private, and voluntary sectors;

-- theatres, opera houses, concert halls, arts centres, museums and galleries;
+- theatres, opera houses, concert halls, arts centres, festival management, museums and galleries;

 - orchestras, theatre companies and dance companies;